RedHatRanger/RHCE9Vagrant/rhce-practice-questions/02-2_yum_repo_yml.md

 1) Log into the CONTROL NODE as student, and create/edit a yum_repo.yml file:
 ```
-# HINT: If you can't memorize this stuff you may run "ansible-doc yum_repository" and type /EXAMPLES to search or docs.ansible.com
+# HINT: If you can't memorize this stuff you may run "ansible-doc yum_repository" and type /EXAMPLES to search.
+        OR you may refer to docs.ansible.com

 [student@control ansible]$ vim yum_repo.yml

 ---